smnorris/bcfishpass/_sources/02_model_access.md.txt

 ## 4. Identify stream downstream of all natural barriers

-Watercourses downstream of all natural barriers to a given species can be considered "potentially accessible" to that species.
+Watercourses downstream of all natural barriers to a given species can be considered "naturally accessible" to that species.
 In other words, a migratory fish of the given swimming ability could potentially access all these streams if no anthropogenic barriers are present (presuming all else is equal and adequate flow is present in the stream).

 ## 5. Collect known anthropogenic barriers